 Some email services allow you to test your campaigns for issues in how they’ll display with different email clients.
 These issues can sometimes lead to your emails being hightailed to the spam folder.
-MailChimp offer design testing from a third-party service, and at an extra cost unless you sign up to their higher plan.
-Unfortunately they don’t offer spam testing at all.
+MailChimp offer design testing from a third-party service at an extra cost unless you sign up for their higher plan.
+Unfortunately, they don’t offer spam testing at all.

 GetResponse score full points in this round, as they offer both within their regular plans.
 Design/inbox testing is offered, giving you a view of how your email will appear across different clients and browsers.
 Also, in the last step of your campaign, you receive a spam test score out of 5.
 The lower, the better.

 When it comes to support, both have thorough knowledge bases.
-GetResponse’s is harder to navigate, though, opening up a lot of unnecessary tabs.
-They also both offer email and live chat, although chat is only available on premium MailChimp plans.
+They also both offer email and live chat, although chat is only available on paid MailChimp plans.
 And, even then, their service can sometimes be a bit on the slow side when compared to other newsletter tools.

-GetResponse, though, offered fast and friendly support on both mediums, and this makes them our winner for this round.
-5:2 – Mailchimp better score some points now!
+Winner: GetResponse, though, offered fast and friendly support on both mediums, and this makes them our winner for this round.
+7:2 – Mailchimp better score some points now!